dotnet/docs/docs/core/tutorials/debugging-with-visual-studio-code.md

 The program displays the string that the user enters.
 What happens if the user doesn't enter anything?
 You can test this with a useful debugging feature called a *conditional breakpoint*.

-1. Right-click on the red dot that represents the breakpoint.
+1. Right-click (<kbd>Ctrl</kbd>+click on macOS) on the red dot that represents the breakpoint.
 In the context menu, select **Edit Breakpoint** to open a dialog that lets you enter a conditional expression.

    :::image type="content" source="media/debugging-with-visual-studio-code/breakpoint-context-menu.png" alt-text="Breakpoint context menu":::